vseslavcharodei/tftp-monitor/README.md

 kubectl create configmap tftp-monitor --from-file=tftp-monitor.sh -o yaml --dry-run=client|kubectl replace -f -
 ```

-**2. Create CronJob resource that will execute script that is added to ConfigMap:**
+**Create CronJob resource that will execute script that is added to ConfigMap:**
 ```
 # API version where cronjobs were introduced should be specified here:
 # https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/ (see FEATURE STATE)